Precision shooting scope adjustment

 An improved version can be downloaded here: HERE

-We use some special visuals for our zeroing, a cross with a circle at the bottom.
-If your reticle has a central dot, you can center it with the target circle.
-If your reticle has a solid cross, you can superimpose it with the reticle cross.
+We use a rather unusual visual for our zeroing: a crosshair with a circle at the bottom.
+If your reticle has a center dot, you can center it with the target circle.
+If your reticle has a solid crosshair, you can overlay it with the crosshair of the reticle.

-It is now time to perform a grouping of at least 10 shots in order to center your scope on the center of a large group.
+It is now time to group at least 10 shots in order to center your scope on the center of a large group.

 Example of using this target: